anilgour8055/Predictive-Maintenance-Analysis/README.md

-# Predictive-Maintenance-Analysis
- Analyzed 10,000 maintenance logs and sensor data points to identify patterns in machine failures .
-Utilized Python (Pandas, Scikit-learn) to clean data and engineer key predictive features like Power Consumption and Temperature Difference.
-Trained a Random Forest model that accurately predicts machine failures, achieving over 99% accuracy.
+## Overview
+This project focuses on analyzing sensor data from industrial equipment to predict machine failures.
+The goal is to build a reliable classification model that can identify machines at risk, helping to reduce costs associated with unplanned downtime.

+## Dataset
+The dataset used is the "AI4I 2020 Predictive Maintenance Dataset" from the UCI Machine Learning Repository.

+## Tools and Libraries

+Python

+Pandas

+Matplotlib & Seaborn

+Scikit-learn (for Random Forest model)

+Jupyter Notebook

+## Key Findings

+Engineered features like Power and Temperature Difference were strong predictors of failure.

+The final Random Forest model achieved over 99% accuracy and a recall of 87% for failure events, meaning it successfully caught most actual failures.